school logo in yellow

 The SENDco will ensure that all SEND documentation is passed on when a child moves from one school to another.
 There will also be personal liaison as necessary with staff at the child’s new school.

 If you feel that your child may have a special educational need or disability please speak to their class teacher or contact Mrs Wallace to arrange an appointment.
-If you have any complaints or concerns regarding SEND provision, you can contact Mrs Wallace or Ms Coleman here.
+If you have any complaints or concerns regarding SEND provision, you can contact Mrs Wallace or the Headteacher through the school office.

 Translate »